dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 Since 10.7, the prelinkedkernel has been the default way for real macs to boot.
 This contained a very minimal amount of kexts to get a mac booted.
 This same bundle is what OpenCore uses to inject kexts, and was hoped to last quite some time.
 With macOS Big Sur, a huge change happened in where Apple no longer makes it the default form of booting.

-Due to the hard work of acidanthera, OpenCore gained experimental support for this new format in roughly 2 weeks, and we can now attempt to boot Big Sur on our hackintoshes without a Mac or VM - although you will likely run into some issues along the way.
+Due to the hard work of [@acidanthera](https://github.com/acidanthera), OpenCore gained experimental support for this new format in roughly 2 weeks, and we can now attempt to boot Big Sur on our hackintoshes without a Mac or VM - although you will likely run into some issues along the way.

 ## Prerequisites